“A laid-back countryside escape for couples, families and friends; delicious food and 2 pools”

 - Safe box

 Dinner on the terrace, under starry skies and silhouetted palms, feels wonderfully Mediterranean.
 Whether you go à la carte or set menu (3 daily changing courses), expect traditional Moroccan flavours with a French twist.
-It’s hard to pick a winner between the chorizo-stuffed squid and the succulent beef, date and almond tagine we tried; both were outstanding.
-On cooler nights, the indoor dining area/lounge has a sociable feel, while a candlelit snug is adults only.
+It’s hard to pick a winner between the chorizo-stuffed squid and the succulent chicken, date and almond tagine we tried; both were outstanding.
+On cooler nights, the indoor dining area/lounge has a sociable atmosphere and large fireplace, a candlelit snug is adults only.

 Breakfast is buffet style and French in flavour.
-Think baguettes, cheeses and hams, eggs to order, indulgent French toast with honey, and delicious poached pears with cinnamon.
+Think baguettes, cheeses and hams, eggs to order, indulgent French toast with honey, delicious poached spiced fruits, nuts and cereals.
 Filter coffee was on the weak side, but caffeine junkies can get a Nespresso hit at an extra charge.
-Simple salads and light snacks (don't miss the ceviche) are served at lunchtime; a buzzy Sunday BBQ offers a mind-boggling selection of meats, fish and salads (avocado and crab was a hit) to set you up for an afternoon nap by the pool.
+Simple salads and light snacks (try the ceviche) are served at lunchtime; we feasted like pashas at the buzzy Sunday BBQ with ample meats, fish and salads (avocado and crab was a hit) setting us up for an afternoon nap poolside.

-For a change of scene you'll need to head into Essaouira; staff can recommend restaurants.
+For a change of scene head into Essaouira; staff can recommend restaurants.

 - Relax and don't feel guilty.
 Many people hole up here for a week and barely leave.
 Alternate between the 2 pools, read a book in a hammock and wander the gardens